Will-Hsu/backend-service/README.md

 The service is tested with Jest, a JavaScript testing framework.
 Additionally, a CI/CD pipeline is set up through GitHub Actions to automate Jest testing and deployment to AWS Elastic Beanstalk on a push to the GitHub repository.

+## Customer Facing Features

+- **Home Page:** Clear UI that directs users to either register or login.
+- **Register Users:** Register new users with a new account.
+- **Login Existing Users:** Login existing users to their account.
+- **Profile Page:** Displays a welcome message to an authenticated user.

+## REST API

+The backend service provides a REST API for interacting with the application.
+Here are the available endpoints:

+- `/api/register` - POST request to register a new user.
+- `/api/login` - POST request to login an existing user.

+You can use tools like Postman or cURL to test these endpoints.

+## Technologies Used

+- **Frontend UI (`/my-react-app`):** React, JSON Web Token, Material UI.
+- **Backend Service (`/backend`):** Node.js, MongoDB, Jest Testing Framework, JSON Web Token, Bcrypt Password Hash, Express.
+- **CI/CD:** Docker, GitHub Actions.
+- **Cloud-specific:** AWS Elastic Beanstalk (Amazon EC2).
+- **Security-specific:** AWS Certificate Manager to generate a SSL certificate to securely transfer data via HTTPS (validation pending).

 ## Service Installation

 1. Clone the repository: `git clone https://github.com/Will-Hsu/backend-service.git`